How to apply

 Please read the application guidelines carefully before filling in the application form.

-The application for the winter term 2017 (funding starting 01.10.2017) will be 26th May - 6th June.
+The application for the winter term 2018 (funding starting 01.10.2018) will probably be in May 2018.
 Documents cannot be handed in after the deadline.
 So please make sure that you have everything ready by then.

 Find answers to your questions concerning the Deutschlandstipendium in our FAQ section.